seiichimatsuda/hylia/src/pages/contact.md

 ---
-title: 'Contact'
+layout: layouts/contact.njk
-permalink: '/contact/index.html'
+title: 問合せ
-layout: 'layouts/contact.njk'
+permalink: /contact/index.html
 ---

 You can have a contact page which uses a basic form.
 The [code with the form fields lives here](https://github.com/hankchizljaw/hylia/blob/master/src/_includes/layouts/contact.njk).